 It will also support national efforts to modernize Education, Training, and Youth systems.
 In the field of Sport, there will be support for grassroots projects and cross-border challenges such as combating match-fixing, doping, violence and racism.

-The participating countries are the Member States of the European Union, Iceland, Liechtenstein, Norway, Croatia, Switzerland and Turkey.
+The participating countries are the Member States of the European Union, Iceland, Liechtenstein, Norway, Croatia and Turkey.